-You’ve likely heard online from some keyboard warrior or a CPA or perhaps even from an attorney that an LLC is easy to sue.
+You've likely heard online from some keyboard warrior or a CPA or perhaps even from an attorney that an suing an LLC is easy.
 This is absolutely not true.

 LLCs are incredibly hard to sue, if not litigation proof, if they are maintained correctly.
 The problem is that most LLC owners don't do the things necessary to maintain their LLC's legal status.
 If you don't treat your LLC like an LLC, then when a lawsuit comes around the courts won't either.

 Let's go over what you need to do to keep your LLC litigation-proof during a lawsuit.

 The first thing you need to keep in mind is that you must maintain records and accurate accounting of your company.
 If you don't have a company bank account, you need to get one ASAP.
 Here are two things you should ask yourself when it comes to your company bank account:

 You need to run everything through a bank account for your company to make sure its seen as a legitimate and separate entity from yourself.
 Bonus: This will also make doing your taxes easier.

 You cannot treat your company bank account as if it's your personal piggy bank.
 This means you have to be careful in the accounting for your company.
 If you ever take money out of your company account you must keep a record of it as a dividend from your company.